calendee/ionic-leafletjs-map-demo/README.md

 Uses the [Angular Leaflet Directive](https://tombatossals.github.io/angular-leaflet-directive/) by [David Rubert](https://github.com/tombatossals).

 Of course, it wouldn't exist without the fine folks from [Drifty](http://www.drifty.com) and the [Ionic Framework Team](http://ionicframework.com).

+## LICENSE

+ionic-leafletjs-map-demo is licensed under the MIT Open Source license.
+For more information, see the LICENSE file in this repository.
+Please review include libraries for license information specific to those projects.